Discounted Cash Flow (DCF) Calculator

 Assess True Worth

-DCF calculates the present value of future cash flows, reflecting the investment’s true value.
+DCF calculates the present value of forecasted future cash flows, reflecting the investment’s or firm’s true value.

 Accurate Inputs